15 Ways To Homestead Anywhere

 Tip #3.
 Start a garden

-This is my favorite way to homestead.
-I love LOVE gardening.
-If you are new to gardening, my best advice for you is to start out small so you do not get overwhelmed.
+Gardening is hands-down my favorite way to homestead—I absolutely love it.
+If you’re new to it, my best advice is to start small so you don’t get overwhelmed.

-But don’t think small is not worth the effort.
-You will be amazed at how much you can grow in a small space.
-The secret to this all is that you really don’t need a lot of space to grow enough fresh produce to feed your entire family.
+And don’t underestimate the power of starting small.
+You’d be amazed at how much you can grow in a tiny space.
+Here’s the secret: you don’t need a huge garden to grow enough fresh produce to feed your whole family.

 Good news, right!?